 - Anyone onboard the ship is wearing the proper protective gear depending on the type of boat

-- Steam, water, or oil leaks anywhere in the machinery space
+- Prevention of steam, water, or oil leaks in the machinery space

 - Walkways, stairways, and ladders are clean and dry